Régine Laurent: Career

 After obtaining her diploma in 1979, she was engaged as a nurse of the Santa Cabrini Hospital in February 1980, after which she gave birth to her second son.
 She worked in several departments, including the postpartum unit which she loved.
 When she was unable to obtain summer holidays around 1983, she became involved in the hospital's union, becoming its president in 1985.
 During the 1990s, she served in various union positions.
 She left her partner, bringing up her children alone with the assistance of her mother.
 In 2004, Laurent became president of the nurses union Alliance interprofessionnelle de Montréal (AIM), a position she maintained until 2009.
 As such, she headed a union with some 6,000 members, including nurses and therapists from Montreal, Montérégie and Laval.

 In 2009, she was elected president of the Fédération interprofessionnelle de la santé du Québec.

 Her action as a trade unionist included the strikes of 1989 and above all 1999, which demonstrated the importance of maintaining stability in health units and established a modern perspective in trade unionism for nurses, namely a clear focus on the patient.

 In May 2019, Régine Laurent was appointed head of Quebec's Special Commission on the Rights of the Child and Youth Protection.

 Recognition

 On Laurent's retirement from the FlQ in 2017, the members of the National Assembly of Quebec paid tribute to the "exceptional career of Régine Laurent" in a message which concluded: "Lastly, that it fully recognize Régine Laurent’s contribution to the advancement of equality for women, people from culturally diverse communities and workers in our society."
+Laurent was named an Officer of the National Order of Quebec in 2024.